qtproject/pyside-pyside-setup/sources/pyside6/tests/manually/freethreading/README.md

 stop-the-world and against a re-entrant call.

-Found by the assertion in `DeferredActions::run()` when two of the tests here ran in the same process, and it fires every time they do - which is why this one runs them rather than trying to rebuild the state they leave behind.
+Found by the assertion in `DeferredActions::run()` when two of the tests here ran in the same process, which is why this one runs them rather than trying to rebuild the state they leave behind.
 Neither of them reaches it alone: it needs the wrappers the first one leaves for the collector and the type incarnation the second one causes.

+It no longer fires on either interpreter: a run that drops two hundred wrappers into the collector and then walks six uncreated types records no exception either. `Module::get()` still takes the mutex around the walk, so the drivers changed, not the protocol - hence *skipped*, never ok.
+Making it deterministic again needs a failpoint inside `Module::get()`, which belongs with the replacement of that protocol.

 Counted rather than asserted, because aborting on it would mean nobody can run a debug build until the lazy protocol is replaced.
 Only the lazy line of `contractExceptions()` is read: the wrapper-map exception is a different, documented one, taken on every type-narrowed lookup, so counting it in here would mean this test could never pass again.

-### metaobject-lifetime - expected FAIL

-Open: `metaObject()` hands out a wrapper it does not keep alive.
-Found while driving the lock-order test.
-Four threads doing nothing but `metaObject().className()` on their own objects, and three of them get "Internal C++ object (QMetaObject) already deleted".
-Measured on the same
-binary: 3 errors free-threaded, 0 with `PYTHON_GIL=1`, 0 on traditional
-CPython - so it is not an old bug that free-threading happens to show, it is one free-threading introduces.

-`retrieveMetaObjectForCppObject()` returns a `QMetaObject *` whose wrapper reference is dropped by the same line; with a GIL nothing runs between the drop and the use.
-It is a lifetime question about a returned wrapper, so it belongs with the lease work rather than here, and this test holds the finding until then.